Cocos booby: Behaviour

 Like other boobies, the Cocos booby is a colonial breeder, and nests on islands.
 When the Cocos booby comes in contact with its relative, interbreeding appears to be rare.
-Observations on Wake Island found that male and female Cocos booby consistently paired with each other in large Brown booby colonies.
-Other observations found female Cocos booby among only Brown boobys did not pair, while instances of hybridization have only been reported at colonies with male Cocos booby and no female Cocos booby.
-At least two instances of hybridization between Cocos booby and Brown booby are known, one from Midway Atoll in 2020 and the other from Nakanokamishima Island from 2012 to 2014, where a chick was successfully reared.
+Observations on Wake Island found that male and female Cocos booby consistently paired with each other in large brown booby colonies.
+Other observations found female Cocos booby among only brown boobies did not pair, while instances of hybridization have only been reported at colonies with male Cocos booby and no female Cocos booby.
+At least two instances of hybridization between Cocos booby and brown booby are known, one from Midway Atoll in 2020 and the other from Nakanokamishima Island from 2012 to 2014, where a chick was successfully reared.

 Distribution

 Cocos booby are found in the East Pacific Ocean, breeding in Costa Rica, Nicaragua, Mexico, French Overseas Territories, Colombia, and the United States.
 It is also found offshore of Guatemala, El Salvador, and Panama.
 In recent years, Cocos booby has dispersed and is now found in the Central and West Pacific in Japan and Hawaii where they have now bred.
 They are only recent resident breeders in California, first breeding in the Channel Islands in 2017, and now regularly occur as far north on the Pacific coast as Vancouver.
 Large colonies exist on the islands of Clipperton Island, San Pedro Mártir Island, Isla Espíritu Santo, Isla Isabel, Islas Marietas, Socorro Island, Isla del Caño, Gorgona Island, and Cocos Island.
 Recently, breeding has occurred on Palmyra Atoll, Wake Island, Midway Atoll, and Moku Manu in the United States Minor Outlying Islands and Hawaii.